You have no items in your shopping cart.

 Now, there are two camps in the fountain pen cap question.

 Camp 1: Fountain pen users who use their fountain pen cap to provide more balance when writing.
 They like the cap 'posted' on top of their pen.

 Camp 2: Fountain pen users who feel that their fountain pens are more balanced without the cap.
 They like their pen caps 'unposted'.

 You'll know which camp you belong to by writing both with a posted and unposted cap.
 It won’t take long to work out what feels more comfortable for your hand and writing style.

 The rest of your fingers should sit on the writing surface.
-This way, they support the fingers holding your fountain pen when you write.
+This way, they support the fingers holding your fountain pen while you write.

-The 'sweet spot' is the part of your fountain pen's nib that allows for the smooth ink flow through to your paper.
+The 'sweet spot' is the part of your fountain pen nib that allows for the smoothest ink flow to your paper.

 Ballpoint pens are designed to write from many angles.
-Writing with a fountain pen, however, requires you to maintain the nib in its ‘sweet spot.’
+But writing with a fountain pen requires you to maintain the nib in its ‘sweet spot.’

 You'll know when your pen isn't in its sweet spot when it feels scratchy against your writing surface.
 The ink will not flow well either, and your work will look untidy.

 To maintain your pen in its sweet spot, hold it at a 45 to 50-degree angle to the paper’s surface.